swthemathwiz/php-perl/README.md

 ```sh
         make install
 ```
 Step 3.
-Add perl extension into your php.ini (this step can require root privileges)
+Add Perl extension into your php.ini (this step can require root privileges)
 ```
         extension=perl.so
 ```